lucasrafaldini/pynovel-engine/README.md

 ## Future Enhancements

+- [ ] **Add validation for Story to have a start scene**: Add validation to ensure that the story has a start scene, preventing creators from creating visual novels without a starting point.
+- [ ] **Customizable Text Speed**: Allow players to adjust the speed at which text is displayed on the screen, catering to different reading speeds and preferences.
 - [ ] **Change Tooltip Text on Game Icon (currently "Python")**: Change the tooltip text that appears when hovering over the game icon in the taskbar to reflect the name of the visual novel being played.
 - [ ] **Add custom loggers (replace prints)**: Add custom loggers to the engine to allow creators to log custom messages and errors.
 - [ ] **Encode The Save File**: Encrypt the save file to prevent players from modifying it and cheating the game.